 Looking to escape the bustling cities of Osaka or Kyoto for a day?
 This day trip to Kyoto and Nara offers a perfect opportunity to explore the cultural and natural wonders of these historic cities.

-With highlights like the picturesque Arashiyama district, the magnificent Kinkaku-ji temple, and the enchanting Nara Park with its wild deer, there’s something for everyone.
+With highlights like the picturesque Arashiyama district, the magnificent Kinkaku-ji temple, and the enchanting Nara Park with its wild deer, there’s something for all.

 Convenient transportation by bus from multiple pickup points and a knowledgeable tour guide ensure a hassle-free experience.